AdguardTeam/KnowledgeBase/docs/adguard-for-safari/extensions.md

 ## Content-blocking extensions

-*AdGuard General* applies rules from filters that you may find in *Filters* → *Ad blocking* and *Filters* → *Language-specific*.
+*AdGuard General* applies rules from filters that you can find in *Filters* → *Ad blocking* and *Filters* → *Language-specific*.
 This extension focuses on comprehensive ad blocking and includes filters for ads in specific languages.

-*AdGuard Privacy* applies rules from filters that you may find in *Filters* → *Privacy*.
+*AdGuard Privacy* applies rules from filters located in *Filters* → *Privacy*.
 It blocks tracking mechanisms and ensures that your browsing activity remains private.

-*AdGuard Social* applies rules from filters that you may find in *Filters* → *Social Widgets* and *Filters* → *Annoyances*.
+*AdGuard Social* applies rules from filters that can be found in *Filters* → *Social Widgets* and *Filters* → *Annoyances*.
 It blocks popups, social media buttons, online assistant windows, and other elements on web pages that you might find annoying.

-*AdGuard Security* applies rules from filters that you may find in *Filters* → *Security*.
+*AdGuard Security* applies rules from filters under *Filters* → *Security*.
 This extension identifies and blocks potentially harmful elements, safeguarding users from malicious content.

-*AdGuard Other* applies rules from filters that that don't fall under the above-mentioned categories and that you may find in *Filters* → *Other*: *Filter unblocking search ads and self-promotion*, *AdGuard DNS filter*, and *AdGuard Experimental filter*.
+*AdGuard Other* applies rules from filters that that don't fall under the above-mentioned categories and that are located in *Filters* → *Other*: *Filter unblocking search ads and self-promotion*, *AdGuard DNS filter*, and *AdGuard Experimental filter*.

 *AdGuard Custom* applies rules from filters that you add on your own to *Custom filters*.